slingamn/namespaced-openvpn/README.md

     sudo namespaced-openvpn --namespace levelone --config ./config_one
     sudo ip netns exec levelone namespaced-openvpn --namespace leveltwo --config ./config_two

+## DNS hardening

+Name resolution is unfortunately a complex issue, presenting several hardening challenges.
+Here are two known issues:

+1. Due to limitations in the implementation of `ip-netns(8)` and the semantics of bind mounts on Linux, `namespaced-openvpn` running on a typical Linux system is still vulnerable to certain active attacks against DNS, affecting both confidentiality and integrity of DNS queries.
+1. Certain local DNS daemons can allow DNS queries to escape the namespace.

+These problems can be fully mitigated in the following way:

+1. Disable `systemd-resolved`, `resolvconf`, and `nscd`.
+1. Instead, create `/etc/resolv.conf` as a static file.
+(A non-mobile system can use a LAN resolver; a mobile system can use one of the standard public resolvers, such as [OpenDNS](https://www.opendns.com/setupguide/) or [1.1.1.1](https://1.1.1.1/).)

+The first problem is that `ip netns exec` masks `/etc/resolv.conf` inside the namespace by bind-mounting `/etc/netns/${namespace}/resolv.conf` on top of it.
+Due to a [an implementation detail of the bind mount system](https://lwn.net/Articles/570338/), if the inode of the mountpoint `/etc/resolv.conf` changes in the root mount namespace, the bind mount will silently disappear in the protected namespace, uncovering the external `/etc/resolv.conf`.
+Consequently, on a system configured to use `resolvconf(8)` or a similar mechanism for automatically rewriting `/etc/resolv.conf` in response to DHCP changes, an active attacker can inject a malicious *publicly-routable* DNS server into `/etc/resolv.conf` inside the namespace.
+DNS queries to this server will be routed correctly over the VPN, but since the attacker controls the server, confidentiality and integrity are still violated.
+This attack is fully mitigated if `/etc/resolv.conf` cannot be rewritten, i.e., if it is maintained as a static file.

+[systemd-resolved](https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html) presents a different problem; like the earlier [nscd](https://linux.die.net/man/8/nscd), it provides name resolution over UNIX domain sockets (via D-Bus), which can cross network namespace boundaries.
+That is to say, a name resolution inside the protected namespace may be delegated to a `systemd-resolved` instance running outside it, which will then issue a DNS request in cleartext.
+This is similar to a conventional DNS leak.
+Although most systems and applications are not yet using this functionality, we recommend against using `systemd-resolved` for this reason.

 ## seal-unseal-gateway
 Unfortunately, `namespaced-openvpn` sacrifices one of the traditional strengths of VPNs as privacy tools: it is relatively prone to user error, because the user must be careful to start any sensitive applications in the protected namespace.
 Processes running in the root namespace receive no protection.
 Therefore, it's worth presenting an alternative approach, one applicable to a traditional configuration that alters routes in the root namespace.